 8. You save yourself from boredom.

 As we are in a precarious situation, locked in uncertainty, the restrictive lockdown measures have certainly taken a toll on all facets of our well-being.

-It also saves you a lot from getting more bored, especially nowadays, writing can become your avenue to make extra bucks online.
+Again, writing lets you be honest about your feelings and thoughts without judgment.
+It also saves you a lot from getting bored, especially nowadays, writing can become your avenue to make extra bucks online.